TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs

 \subsection{Contamination transit models}

-In order to confirm the planetary nature of our TOIs, we fitted simultaneously the TESS and ground-based photometric light-curves by modeling planetary transits with third light contamination.
-Our approach is similar to that described by \cite{parviainen2019,parviainen2020,parviainen2021}.
+In order to validate the planetary nature of our TOIs, we fitted simultaneously the TESS and ground-based photometric light curves by modelling planetary transits with third-light contamination.
+Our approach is similar to that described by \cite{parviainen2019,parviainen2020,parviainen2021} and \cite{esparza-borges2022}.

 The transit models were generated with a customised version of \texttt{PYLIGHTCURVE}\footnote{\url{https://github.com/ucl-exoplanets/pylightcurve}} \citep{tsiaras2016}, which implements the analytic formulae derived by \cite{pal2008}.
-Conventionally, the model light-curves are normalised so that the out-of-transit flux is unity, and the flux drop during transit corresponds to the fraction of stellar flux occulted by the transiting planet.
+Conventionally, the model light curves are normalised so that the out-of-transit flux is unity, and the flux drop during transit corresponds to the fraction of stellar flux occulted by the transiting planet.
 We fitted the following transit parameters: planet-to-star radius ratio ($p=R_{\mathrm{p}}/R_*$), orbital period ($P$), epoch of transit ($T_0$), total transit duration ($T_{14}$), stellar mean density ($\rho_*$), and two limb-darkening coefficients (LDCs, $q_1$ and $q_2$).
-We assumed the power-2 law to approximate the stellar limb-darkening profile \citep{hestroffer1997}, as recommended by \cite{morello2017}, especially for M dwarfs.
+We adopted the power-2 law to approximate the stellar limb-darkening profile \citep{hestroffer1997}, as recommended by \cite{morello2017}, especially for M dwarfs.
 Additionally, we implemented optimal sampling by means of the transformed LDCs, $q_1$ and $q_2$, derived by \cite{short2019} following the procedure of \cite{kipping2013}.

-Third light generally means any contribution to the flux from sources outside the star-planet system, such as blended or nearby stars of which part of the photons hit the selected photometric aperture of the target.
-In this work, we define the relative third light flux as
+Third light generally means any contribution to the flux from sources outside the star--planet system, such as blended or nearby stars a part of whose photons hit the selected photometric aperture of the target.
+In this work, we define the relative third-light flux as

 where $F_*$ and $F_{\mathrm{c}}$ denote the flux from the target star and contaminating sources, respectively.
-Thus, the contaminated transit model can be expressed as
+Thus, the contamination transit model can be expressed as